Brexit: Implications for Intellectual Property

-Trade Marks - Significant Impact post Brexit
+Trade Marks & Designs - Significant Impact post Brexit

 Other IP – Lower Impact post Brexit

-Copyright - No immediate changes post Brexit as copyright law is largely national (although based on several EU directives and regulations).
+Copyright - No significant changes post Brexit as copyright law is largely national (although based on several EU directives and regulations).
 There is likely to be an impact on territorial licensing agreements once the UK is not subject to EU laws and/or following some divergence of UK and EU laws.

 Databases - Sui generis database right is implemented in the UK by regulation but qualification for database right is by reference to membership of the EEA.
+The UK and the EU have agreed that the holder of a database right in respect of the UK which arose before the end of the transition period shall maintain an enforceable right affording the same level of protection and for an equivalent remaining term.

 eu domains - Domain name .eu will not be available for UK national businesses to use, but pan EU business can register .eu domains though EU based subsidiary or agent.

 Consider a revised litigation strategy pre-Brexit to obtain the most effective remedies in the long term.
-In particular seek to conclude existing or potential litigation within an expedited time frame.
+In particular, seek to conclude existing or potential litigation within an expedited time frame.
 Anti-counterfeiting programmes may also need to be reviewed, particularly the filing of customs notifications in the EU and UK.

 Consider the potential impact of Brexit on various clauses such as territory, force majeure, material adverse change, governing law and jurisdiction.
 Clear jurisdiction clauses are advisable.
 Any references to EU legislation will need to be considered.